phoenix643/temp/README.md

-just some projects and website .
+just some projects and websites.
 Some fonts only work on either Edge or Chrome so...
-TRY BOTH EDGE AND CHROME .
+TRY BOTH EDGE AND CHROME.